Please join us November 17-19, 2017 for a weekend workshop with Portland Oregon ceramic artist Victoria Christen.

 Hello Fellow Potters,

-Here is the flyer for the Spring workshop with Victoria Christen.
-All details are included, as well as a registration form which you can print out (or you can just write your information on a piece of paper and send it to CGC with your check).
+Click here for the flyer/registration form All details are included, as well as a registration form which you can print out (or you can just write your information on a piece of paper and send it to CGC with your check).
 Register early.
 This could fill up fast!

 Victoria is one of my very favorite ceramic artists, and I am so excited that she is coming to Bend to show us her surface decoration techniques and how they integrate with form to create stunning utilitarian art!
 To see more of her work, check out her lovely website.

 See you there!

 Update: If you missed the first class or want to see the slideshow again, it is up on YouTube at this link.